DITEP/KmemBERT/README.md

 ## Training a model

-Retrain a pre-trained camembert model on a given csv dataset for a classification or regression task.
+Retrain a pre-trained camembert model on a given dataset for a classification or regression task.

 It creates a folder in `./results` where results are saved.